vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/2-BasicSetupToDevelopInVTEXIO.md

 $ vtex login {VTEXaccount}
 ```

+> `{VTEXaccount}` should be replaced with the name of the VTEX account in which you are working

 This would in turn open a browser window asking for your credentials.

 When you are logged in, you can use the `vtex whoami` command to uncover which **account** and **workspace** is being used by the terminal.